 - Funeral expenses

 Then, consider your noneconomic losses.
-These will generally be more significant for serious injuries or wrongful death in New Mexico.
+These will generally be more significant for serious injuries or wrongful death in Albuquerque.
 Think about all the physical, psychological and emotional damages the car accident caused you and your loved ones.

 - Emotional distress